-The contribution rate for pensions is 13.1% of pensionable pay plus an additional monetary amount relating to all scheme members of £517,800 for 2012/13 and 2013/14.
+The contribution rate for pensions is 13.1% of pensionable pay plus an additional monetary amount relating to all scheme members of £563,400 in 2014/15 (£517,800 in 2013/14).

 Note: The Joint Management Team is made up of the Chief Executive, two Executive Directors and five Executive Heads.
 All of these posts are shared with East Hampshire District Council, and the cost of these posts are split equally between both Councils.
 The Chief Executive is employed by Havant Borough Council.
 Both Executive Directors are employed by East Hampshire District Council, and two of the five Executive Heads are employed by Havant Borough Council.